pandorabots-admin/docs/pages/related-articles.md

 ## "Managing" End-Users with Anonymous Talk API {#manage-end-users}

-If you've developed your bot to remember conversational elements, and you'd like to have it remember them  past an active session with your end-users but don't want to maintain any kind of end-user management, the new Anonymous Talk API can solve that issue!
+If you've developed your bot to remember conversational elements, and you'd like to have it remember them  past an active session with your end-users but don't want to maintain any kind of end-user management, the Anonymous Talk API can solve that issue!

-This API will allow you to request creation of an end-user client\_name on the AIaaS platform that will maintain persistent predicates for anonymous end-users talking to your bot\(s\), without you having to maintain end-user profiles on your website or application.
+This API will allow you to request creation of an end-user client\_name on the Pandorabots platform that will maintain persistent predicates for anonymous end-users talking to your bot\(s\), without you having to maintain end-user profiles on your website or application.

 Previously, you had the option to pass in a `client_name` to identify your end-users.
-This would allow predicates to persist throughout a given chat session, but eventually fall out of the bot's memory.
+This would allow predicates to persist throughout an active conversation, but eventually be cleared out of memory after a idle period.
 By using a `client_name` retrieved from the Anonymous Talk API, your end-user's predicates will persist beyond this limited scope.

 ### Getting Started

-The Anonymous Talk API is similar to the Talk to Bot API in that to start a talk interaction with your bot with a brand new end-user, at minimum you will need your application ID \(`APP_ID`\), user key \(`USER_KEY`\), bot name \(`BOTNAME`\), and input message to your bot \(`INPUT`\).
-A sample cURL command would be:
+The Anonymous Talk API is similar to the Talk to Bot API in that to start a talk interaction with your bot with a brand new end-user.
+A sample cURL command using the public botkey would be:

 ~~~
-curl -v -X POST 'https://api.pandorabots.com/atalk/APP_ID/BOTNAME?user_key=USER_KEY&input=INPUT'
+curl -v -X POST 'https://api.pandorabots.com/atalk?botkey=BOTKEY&input=INPUT'
 ~~~

-Sending the HTTP request without the client\_name parameter will indicate to AIaaS that you are requesting a new end-user account.
+Sending the HTTP request without the client\_name parameter will indicate that you are requesting a new end-user account.
 The HTTP response will return a JSON object such as:

 ~~~
 { "status": "ok",